 Once you know which goals you want to look at, you can set up conversions in your monitoring system of choice.

-What business analytics tools can you use when developing your mobile app?
+What business analytics tools can you use when working on your custom mobile app development?

 There is a wide range of mobile analytics tools you can utilize when developing your app.